A Hill in Korea: Release

 According to Caine, "the company held on to the film for ages before releasing it.
-After a year of waiting for the perfect moment, with true movie genius they premiered the film on the night that we invaded Suez.
+After a year of waiting for the perfect moment, with true movie genius they premiered the film on the night that Suez invasion of 1956.

 The film debuted at the Edinburgh Film Festival on 2 September 1956, over a month before the invasion of Suez.
 The Daily Telegraph argued "the characters, though not particularly original or drawn at any great depth, are sketched in sufficiently to arouse interest."
-The movie was released in London cinemas in 20 September 1956 with the premiere attended by Gerald Templer.
+The movie was released in London cinemas on 20 September 1956 with the premiere attended by Gerald Templer.

 George Baker recalled in his memoirs that the film's release "coincided with a national newspaper strike and, although Dilys Powell put it in her top ten films for 1958 at the end of the year, we didn't get a single review at the time of its release."

 Contrary to Baker's statement there were some reviews when the film came out.
 The Evening Standard felt it had familiar plot and characters but "Julian Aymes manages to get his camera closer to the real men than most and reveals the human beings beneath the dirt and the khaki."
 The Daily Herald felt it was "an exciting film with good acting."
 The Daily Mirror said the film "hit the spot".
 Variety called it "well made".

 Michael Caine commented, "The picture went straight down the pan, and my movie career along with it.
 I bemoaned the fact that nobody had seen the film, until I actually saw it myself.
 I was terrible!
 My voice was awful...My eyelashes are blond and so are my eyebrows, which has the effect in close-up of something speaking that hasn't got a face, and it's not much better in medium shot..My appearances were mercifully few, the editor having decided that the cutting-room floor was the ideal place for my first effort at international stardom."

 Linsday Anderson later wrote that the movie:

 Is far from being a realistic film about modern war.
 It is not about its futility; and it says nothing very convincing about courage.
 It is not about why we were right to send these men to fight in Korea, and it is not about why we might have been wrong, either.
 Presented with a certain, ineffective good taste, it is a pointless reworking of stale conventions: the isolated patrol, the inexperienced lieutenant, the fatherly sergeant, the coward — and, of course, the inevitable chorus of indomitable Cockney wit.
 The Bren guns blaze away; the British infantrymen grit their teeth in close-up; the Chink Commies are mown down.
 'Honest,' as one of the characters remarks, 'it binds you rigid.'

 The film was released in the US in late 1957.
 The Los Angeles Times called it "taut, no-nonsense".